apache/mynewt-site/docs/newt/install/newt_linux.md

 Apache Newt (incubating) version: 1.0.0
 ```

-**Note:** If you previously built newt from source and the output of `which newt` shows "$GOPATH/bin/newt", you will need to move "$GOPATH/bin" after "/usr/bin" in your $PATH and export your $PATH.
+**Note:** If you previously built newt from source and the output of `which newt` shows "$GOPATH/bin/newt", you will need to move "$GOPATH/bin" after "/usr/bin" for your PATH environment variable and export it.

 <br>
 Get information about newt: